svenko99/alfred-birthdays/README.md

 ## 💭 Why Swift?

 The workflow could have been done in Python much more easily.
 I made the workflow in Swift because I wanted to learn the language.
 I've grown quite fond of Swift.
 It has very good support for lambda functions (closures), interesting things like `extensions` and more.
-Swift also speeds up the execution, which is not really crucial for this workflow.
-The only thing that bothers me is that I would have to pay [$99 for a developer account](https://developer.apple.com/help/account/membership/program-enrollment/) to be able to sign the binary file.
+Swift also speeds up the execution, which is not really crucial for this workflow. ~The only thing that bothers me is that I would have to pay [$99 for a developer account](https://developer.apple.com/help/account/membership/program-enrollment/) to be able to sign the binary file.~ **I actually paid for it, so now the binary file is signed and notorized.**

 ## ✔️ To-do

 - [ ] Remove filtering birthdays, because Alfred handles that.
 Adjust `CommandParser.swift` and `Handlers.swift`.
 Exclude `$1` from Script Filter of `bday`
-- [ ] Add `:` to keyword for building binary (`build bday`)
+- [X] Add `:` to keyword for building binary (`build bday`)